• Home

 Picture

-What is the Great Georgia Pollinator Census?
+What is the Great Southeast Pollinator Census?

 Why is that important?

 Pollinators are, of course, vital to their ecosystems, but they are also vital to our way of life.
-There are more than 180,000 species that pollinators visit to assist with their reproductive process.
+There are more than 180,000 plant species that pollinators visit to assist with their reproductive process.
 1,200 of those species are major crops that sustain our society!
 To put that in perspective, think of it this way: approximately 1 out of every 3 bites of food you take is thanks to pollinators.

 Picture